oueme-fungi/collectionsPidatabase/README.md

 The following is a guide to set up the Pi server:

 Install raspbian lite on a microSD card
-When creating the iso create a file named ssh on the boot partition to enable ssh from start
+When creating the iso create a file named ssh on the boot partition to enable ssh from start.

-conect a scren and keyboard to the pi, start it and open a console and run:
+Connect a screen and keyboard to the pi, start it and open a console and run:

 sudo raspi-config
     expand filesystem to fill sd card